mrbarbitoff/python-course/README.md

 Homework &amp; Projects for Python course at Bioinformatics Institute

 ##This is this shit
+I REALLY HOPE YOU WILL PUSH THIS< YOU BASTARD!
 Hello, I have added these **words** here, *yep*
 And a math formula \alpha = 35
 Really interested whether this shit works cool.
 For example, you know